bhgames/cachely/README.md

 One exception is ActiveRecord objects, which have already been fixed in this regard.
 There are three tests in conversion_tests.rb that fail still that deal with this caveat.
 I'll be fixing them in the future and we'll be one caveat shorter.

+CAVEAT 3: Do not use Cachely if you are altering arguments that you pass into the method.
+Cachely isn't running the method if it has a response already stored, so obviously your argument will remain unchanged.
+I guess I could add support for this in the future, but this is a bit of a complex, nuanced addition and I'd rather not worry about it now.
 ## Installation

 Add this line to your application's Gemfile: